csiro-risk-assessment/mozzie/README.md

 ## Reporting problems and seeking support

-Please report problems using a new github issue.
+Please report problems using a new GitHub [issue](https://github.com/csiro-risk-assessment/mozzie/issues).
 Please tag someone (eg @WilkAndy) in your issue.
 CSIRO will endeavour to fix any problems, but does not guarantee to do so.

-To seek help, please also use a new github issue, and please tag someone (eg @WilkAndy).
-Using a github issue means that future users may benefit from the solution to your problem.
+To seek help, please also use a new GitHub [issue](https://github.com/csiro-risk-assessment/mozzie/issues), and please tag someone (eg @WilkAndy).
+Using a GitHub issue means that future users may benefit from the solution to your problem.
 CSIRO will endeavour to help, but does not guarantee to do so.

 ## How to build and test the code